-The night before OIB's Annual Native Plant Sale we co-hosted a workshop to provide folks with not only the benefits of designing a garden with native plantings but also very easy and doable native plantings designs on a small scale for the novice gardener.
+Design a Small Native Garden Workshop The night before OIB's Annual Native Plant Sale we co-hosted a workshop to provide benefits of starting a native garden on a small scale for the novice gardener.
+Presenters were: Whitney Tucker, Jasmine Fazzari and special guest speaker Mike Hoyle of Missouri Wildflower Nursery.

-Olivette in Bloom enjoys working with other Olivette and community organizations on workshops and events to benefit the life and breadth of our community.
+Treemendous Olivette hosted by Olivette Sustainability Advocates Olivette in Bloom enjoys working with other Olivette and community organizations on workshops and events to benefit the life and breadth of our community.
 In April we worked with Olivette Sustainability Advocates who spearheaded Treemendous Olivette.
-OAS also partnered with the Olivette Parks and Rec Department, Forest ReLeaf, the Missouri Department of Conservation and Planting Shade, a student organization of the Horton Watkins Ladue High School .
+OAS also partnered with the Olivette Parks and Rec Department, Forest ReLeaf, the Missouri Department of Conservation and Planting Shade, a student organization of the Ladue Horton Watkins High School.
 This initiative resulted in 55 new saplings for private and public locations.

 Old Bonhomme PTO Garden Team and Olivette in Bloom joined for a night of fun creating stunning winter porch pots and door swags using seasonal branches, greenery, and decorations.
 Workshop was only $15 to create a pot or swag.
 Photos below capture this holiday inspiring and entertaining evening!